-I am pleased to present the Mississippi Department

-of Environmental Quality's (MDEQ's) strategic plan outlining the agency's goals, objectives, and strategies for fiscal years 2025 to 2029.
+I am pleased to present the MDEQ strategic plan outlining the agency's goals, objectives, and strategies for fiscal years 2027-2031.
 The plan provides a concise blueprint for how the agency will protect human health and the environment over the next several years, and how we will measure our performance.
-Despite the economic challenges over the last decade or more, MDEQ's performance during that time has remained stable.
-Ever increasing and changing federal mandates, fiscal restraints and an evolving workforce continue to cause operating challenges, but I am confident that MDEQ staff has the determination and resolve to overcome these obstacles.
+MDEQ has faced ever increasing and changing legal mandates, varying fiscal restraints, and evolving workplace issues which lead to operating challenges, but I am confident that MDEQ staff has the determination and resolve to overcome these obstacles.